stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 Make sure to inject an object as from the GTM documentation, and you are good to go.
 You can override the default `sylius-remove-from-cart.js` and trigger this method in the `onSuccess` method.

+### Checkout

+The checkout steps are registered from the backend code.
+Based on the controller / method a certain step will be triggered and sent to GTM.

+The checkout options are tracked through JS.
+The payment & shipping forms are being listened for submits, and at that moment the selected option will be sent to GTM.
+Keep this in mind when adjusting the checkout forms.